Grevillea brachystylis: Distribution and habitat

 Short-styled grevillea grows in swampy places and on stream banks in the Busselton and Scott River areas in the far south-west of Western Australia.
 Subspecies australis grows in heath and is restricted to the Scott River area, subsp. brachystylis grows in heath or woodland east of Busselton on the coastal plain and subsp. grandis grows in woodland on the Whicher Range.

 Conservation status

+This species has been listed as Vulnerable on the IUCN Red List of Threatened Species.
+This is due to its severely fragmented range, limited estimated extent of occurrence (EOO) and the continuing decline of both quality of habitat and number of mature individuals due to the clearance of roadside verges and the invasion of weeds where subpopulations occur.
+It is not known if G. brachystylis is susceptible to the plant pathogen Phytophtora which causes dieback disease.

 Subspecies brachystylis is listed as "Priority Three" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and known from only a few locations but is not under imminent threat, and subspecies australis and grandis are listed as "Threatened Flora (Declared Rare Flora — Extant)".

 Subspecies grandis is also listed as "critically endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999, and a National Recovery Plan has been prepared.
 The main threats to the species include road maintenance, weed invasion and inappropriate fire regimes.